-Press the top of the rocker switch toward the dash to place the headlights on high beam 1.
-Move the rocker switch to the center position to place the headlights on low beam 2.
-Press the bottom of the rocker switch to turn off the headlights.
+The ignition switch key must be in the ON/RUN position to operate the headlights.
+Press the top of the switch to place the headlights on high beam.
+Move the switch to the center position to place the headlights on low beam.
+Press the bottom of the switch to turn off the headlights.
 If the headlight switch is ON when the ignition switch is turned off, the lights will remain on for approximately 30 seconds.